 I’m a frequent flyer at My Old Place for a reason, it gives me maximum flavour and maximum bang for my buck, each and every time I come here.
 Sister restaurant to Gourmet San, it’s a very cheap specialist Szechuan cuisine located in close proximity to Liverpool St, a short trundle from my office.
 This means maximum visits with maximum convenience.
-The food authentic, fresh and full of bold flavours and you’ll even walk away with change from 20 quid!
-Don’t expect silver service though, or great decor, some might argue the floors are a bit sticky, staff may appear to be abrupt, it may be down to language barriers, but don’t take offence, just ask nicely and you will get.
-They have always taken care of me even though it took two years before I got a smile from one of their longest standing waitresses.
-But know this, if you care about your food and want it to come out quickly, flawlessly, piping hot and have lot of it then come here and see for yourself.
+The food authentic, fresh and full of bold flavours.
+You’ll even walk away with change from 20 quid!
+Don’t expect silver service though, or great decor for that matter.
+Some might argue that the floors are a bit sticky, staff may appear to be abrupt, it may be down to language barriers, but don’t take offence, just ask nicely and you will get.
+They have always taken care of me, even though it took two years before I got a smile from one of their longest standing waitresses.
+But know this, if you care about your food and want it to come out quickly, flawlessly, piping hot and have lot of it, then come here and see for yourself.

 I’ll let you know what ‘must haves’ you need to order:

 Stewed beef with potatoes – a dark, sticky, slow cooked melt in the mouth brisket of beef with potatoes that have soaked up rich mouth coating umami goodness, it comes with a subtle back hit of star anise.
 It’s a dish that keeps giving.

 Green beans with spicy mince pork.
 This dish is a celebration of how great vegetables can actually be.
 They’re cooked in a manner that are still yielding to bite and are wok tossed with dried chilli’s which are there to impart their flavour, minced salty pork belly and Sichuan bean paste give the deepest of umami.
 I always order this, as not doing so fills me with fear of missing out.